Jeroenyouknow/Jeroen-Spel/README.md

 - Factory
 - Shop

-You need to collect money to buy the four districts.
+1. You need to collect money to buy the four districts.
-When you start the game you get an starting amount of $ 1000,-.
+2. When you start the game you get an starting amount of $ 1000,-.
-With that you can buy your first district.
+3. With that you can buy your first district.
+4. Then you need to collect $ 5000,-
+5. ???
+6. profit

 # Future updates:
 - End Screen